Healthcare Analytics Summit 2017 Kicks Off: Wednesday Recap

 Reducing incidence of central line-associated bloodstream infections (CLABSIs) would significantly improve experience for patients (for whom CLABSIs are a hardship—and yet another reason for hospitalization).
 Reducing CLABSIs would also save the health system money by reducing cost ($3,700 to $36,000 per case and government penalties for high rates of these infections).
-According to Kristen Kelley, MPH, BS, Director, Infection Prevention at Indiana University Health, her organization used real-time analysis, predictive analytics, and machine learning to identify patients at high risk for CLABSI and intervene accordingly.
+According to Kristen Kelley, MPH, BS, Director, Infection Prevention, her organization used real-time analysis, predictive analytics, and machine learning to identify patients at high risk for CLABSI and intervene accordingly.

 Session 6: Closed-Loop Analytics (EHR Integration): Turning Insights into Action (Technical Session)